-We shift the hypocentroid in space and time to achieve the best fit for absolute locations and origin times between the HDC-derived locations and the reference event locations, as illustrated in Figure 2d.
+locations, as illustrated in Figure 2d.
 The "cluster time baseline shift" is the average difference between the reference event origin times and the origin times obtained by HDC analysis for those same events (Table 1).
 This correction is added to the HDC-derived origin times to produce a best estimate of absolute origin times.
 Positive corrections (i.e., shorter travel times) indicate faster velocities relative to AK135.
-The cluster time baseline shift arises in part from differences between the 1-D model travel time used in the HDC analysis and the true travel times, but may also reflect bias in the reference event origin times.
-Myers & Schultz [2001] have shown that origin times estimated from local network data can be biased by several seconds if the local velocity model is not well-calibrated, even though the hypocenters may be estimated with high accuracy.
-The cluster time baseline shifts assist in phase identification and are also used to compare results between clusters and are included in estimates of empirical phase path anomalies relative to AK135, as discussed below.
+The cluster time baseline shift arises, in part, from differences between the 1D model travel times used in the HDC analysis and the true travel times but may also reflect bias in the reference event origin times.
+Myers and Schultz [2001] have shown that origin times estimated from local network data can be biased by several seconds if the local velocity model is not well calibrated, even though the hypocenters may be estimated with high accuracy.
+The cluster time baseline shifts assist in phase identification and are also used to compare results between clusters; they are included in estimates of empirical phase path anomalies relative to AK135, as discussed in section 2.4.

-This method has resulted in a data base of 23 event clusters, including 6 explosion clusters with source locations generally known to better than 2 km, and 17 earthquake clusters, 11 of whose locations are believed to be accurate to within 5 km and the remainder to within 10 km.
-There are 989 events that compose these 23 clusters of which 753 are GT5 or better.
+[24] This method has resulted in a database of 23 event clusters, including 6 explosion clusters with source locations generally known to be better than 2 km and 17 earthquake clusters, 11 of whose locations are believed to be accurate to within 5 km and the remainder to within 10 km.
+There are 989 events that compose these 23 clusters, of which 753 are GT5 or better.
 The locations of the clusters studied are plotted in Figure 1.
 Relevant parameters for all clusters are listed in Table 1.
-The location and depth given are for the shifted hypocentroid, representing the best fit to reference event locations.
+The location and depth given and the Empirical Phase Path Anomaly Data Sets are for the shifted hypocentroid, representing the best fit to reference event locations.